-Dear Chair Hawkins and Members of the House Committee on Judiciary:
+Dear Chair Wilson and Members of the House Economic Matters Committee,

 Children deserve enhanced security and privacy online.
 We appreciate your work on protecting children and providing them with a safe online environment.
 The business community takes seriously the shared responsibility of incorporating robust protective features in their devices, websites, services, and platforms.
-While we support the underlying intent of keeping young people safer online, the above five undersigned organizations have serious concerns that requiring a state-specific default filter is not adequately tailored to this objective.
+While we support the underlying intent of keeping young people safer online, the above six undersigned organizations have serious concerns that requiring a state-specific default filter is not adequately tailored to this objective.
+While this bill diverges from proposals seen in other states, such as Idaho, Iowa, and Utah, by specifying that the requirements would apply to a 'device that is marketed toward or primarily sold for the use of individuals under the age of 18 years,' concerns surrounding technical feasibility remain.

 Proposals to keep children safe online should be established through a risk-based approach to developing protections for different ages of users and by focusing on tangible harm.
 Imposing a state-specific default filter is technologically infeasible and would create unobtainable expectations concerning content that filters can reasonably block.
-Additionally, mobile devices cannot activate filters and other protective features within the confines of a single state, let alone adapt as the device is transported across state borders.
+Additionally, internet-connected devices cannot activate filters and other protective features within the confines of a single state, let alone adapt as the device is transported across state borders.
 As such, we respectfully urge you to oppose the passage of this bill and appreciate the opportunity to further expand on our concerns with the proposed legislation.